gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 <br>

-# Safe Input-Deck Checking
+# Safe input-deck checking

-&nbsp;&nbsp;&nbsp;&nbsp;Before launching a job, the agent can run cheap checks that do not consume a simulator license:
+&nbsp;&nbsp;&nbsp;&nbsp;Before launching a job, the agent can run inexpensive checks that do not consume a simulator license:

 ```bash
 ./tools/check_host.sh